EudenDev/Pooling-System/README.md

 * Current existing categories are: Projectiles, Enemies, VisualEffects.
 * Again, objects spawned with this method are marked as **DontDestroyOnLoad**.

-### KNOW IF A GAME OBJECT COMES FROM A POOL
-You can use GetComponent<PoolMember>() to check if the object comes from the pooling system.
-Inside you can have access to some advanced methods.
-More info on the wiki: [PoolMember component](../../wiki/Pooling.PoolMember)

 SUPER ADVANCED USAGE
 -----------